-However, when I learnt, how to meditate, I realised that the truth is meditation is all about being passive and doing nothing.
+However, when I learned, how to meditate, I realized that the truth is meditation is all about being passive and doing nothing.
 Because meditation is training your mind to increase mindfulness, resilience, and concentration.
 This training demands effort and commitment from your side and of course, the time you are required to put in if you really wish to transform your mind.

 What we, as beginners, need to realize is that encountering problems and overcoming them is a part of the process in becoming more focused and resilient to the external and internal influences in life.